gravitational/teleport/rfd/0103-application-access-auth-flow.md

 ### CORS

-As we need to enable cross-origin requests from the proxy URL to the application URL, we add a middleware before `/x-teleport-auth` to check the `Origin` header (this cannot be changed via a `fetch` request).
+As we need to enable cross-origin requests from the proxy URL to the application URL, we add middleware before `/x-teleport-auth` to check the `Origin` header (this cannot be changed via a `fetch` request).

 We check the origin against the public addresses of the proxy, and if one is a match, we allow a cross-origin